HerobrineGamesYT/BattleClash/README.md

 # BattleClash
 A Minecraft minigame featuring both a custom Team Deathmatch and Tower Attack gamemodes with custom classes and some custom mechanics inspired from the mobile game Clash Royale.
+Development on this project was done on/off throughout 2021.

 Dependencies:
 - [Mine] HerobrinePVP-CORE (Main core.
 It's the backbone for all my custom plugins within this setup.)